 On May 15, 2018, we closed a private financing with certain investors (the "Series A Note Investors") who purchased an aggregate of approximately \$1,600,400 Series A convertible notes, at a purchase price of \$10,000 per note (the "Series A Notes"), pursuant to a note purchase agreement.
 Some of the Series A Note Investors are either affiliates of the Company or "related persons" as such term is defined in Item 404 of Regulation S-K (See "Transactions with Related Persons").
 We refer to this private placement transaction as the "Series A Note Offering."
-The Series A Note Investors entered into a lock-up agreement, pursuant to which they agreed not to sell or otherwise transfer or dispose the Series A Notes or the Class A Ordinary Shares underlying the Series A Notes during the six-month period commencing on the date our Class A Ordinary Shares commence trading on NASDAQ Global Market.
-The Series A Notes automatically converted into Class A Ordinary Shares at the closing of the IPO at a conversion price equal to a 56% discount to the actual price per Class A Ordinary Share ("Conversion Price").
+The Series A Note Investors entered into a lock-up agreement, pursuant to which they agreed not to sell or otherwise transfer or dispose the Series A Notes or the Class A Ordinary Shares underlying the Series A Notes automatically converted into Class A Ordinary Shares at the closing of the IPO at a conversion price equal to a 56% discount to the actual price per Class A Ordinary Shares ("Conversion Price").
 Accordingly, the Series A Notes converted into, and we issued an aggregate of 230,252 shares of Class A Ordinary Shares after the IPO closed.